Caring Ministries is an umbrella ministry that coordinates care provided by other ministries in the church.

 Helping Hands: Helping Hands is a ministry that assists those in need with carpentry, fix-it or handyman projects.

 Navigating Social Services: Caring Ministries can help you get connected with community resources.

-Emergency assistance is for one time emergencies and normally will only be given once every six months for an All Saints’ family.
-Applications are reviewed by a member of the clergy in a meeting with the applicant.
-A decision will be made by that clergy person within 48 hours.
+Benevolence assistance is for one-time emergencies and normally will only be given once every six months for an All Saints’ family, and once a year for residents in the communities surrounding All Saints’ Church.
+Applications are reviewed by a Benevolence Team member in a meeting with the applicant.
 If assistance is approved, payment will be made by check to the service provider (mortgage company, utility company, etc.).
 It may take up to 10 days for a check to be issued.
 No money will be given to the applicant.
-Occasionally gas cards or bus tokens may be given to the applicant.
-Counseling, budgeting and/or job counseling may be required.
+Budgeting and/or job counseling may be required.
 Chronic and repeated requests will not be approved.
 Completing an application and being interviewed does not guarantee that assistance will be provided.
 An effort will be made to link all persons with appropriate social services in the community.